BinopOY/mexer/README.md

 > Readme in finnish at `doc/LUEMINUT.md`

+> \* Abitti is a registered EU trademark (015833742, 015838915) of the Finnish Matriculation Examination Board.

 ## Usage

 Get the zip file including all the exams you want to check and input their unpacking codes to a single text file, seperated by new lines.